By Tracy Brighten

 While there are a number of factors affecting happiness, identified in the World Happiness Report, research suggests our wellbeing is positively affected by spending time in nature.
 The World Health Organisation predicts that depression will become the second biggest cause of illness worldwide by 2020.
 With anti-depressant use on the increase, a natural treatment without side effects would be more cost-effective.

-When we walk, run or cycle in the forest, we boost our physical health.
-We take exercise, we fill our lungs with fresh air, and we let our skin soak up the sunshine.
-Sunlight is also important for managing depression.
+When we walk, run or cycle in the park, countryside or forest, not only do we boost our physical health, but in soaking up the sunshine, we can ward off or manage depression.
 Even just sitting in nature increases our vitality and wellbeing.

 When we’re spending time in nature, we live in the moment.

 Close to home or in remote places, the effect of spending time in nature is the same.
-Whether it’s the blackbird in our garden raking through leaf litter, the butterfly momentarily feeding on the buddleia, or the bird fattening up for its long migratory journey, let’s stop and watch.
+Whether it’s the blackbird in our garden raking through leaf litter, the butterfly feeding on buddleia blooms, or the bird on the beach fattening up for its long migratory journey, let’s stop and watch.

-In connecting with nature, we understand and appreciate it, and we care more about preserving habitats for wildlife and human enjoyment.
+In connecting with nature, we understand and appreciate it.
+We care more about preserving habitats for the wildlife they support, as well as for human enjoyment.

 When our lives revolve around urban homes, workplaces, shopping malls and leisure centres, we remain detached from the natural environment.
 We can hide from how our food is produced, from environmental damage to our rivers and oceans, and from animals at risk of being lost forever.